thelabcat/rumble-chat-actor/src/docs/tutorials.md

 ```

 Once the actor is initialized, we can start registering message actions, and chat commands.
-- A message action runs on every message, and can do stuff related to it or not.
-It must return a dictionary of action properties (pending documentation, this is basically metadata).
-The most common action property is "deleted" : bool, used for when a message action deleted the message in question.
-Message actions are registered as functions, or objects with an action() method that takes the same arguments: message, and actor.
+- A message action runs on every message, and returns a dict of any new [action properties](action_properties.md) from its run.
+Message actions are good for automatic moderation, for example.
 - A chat command only runs when triggered, and returns nothing.

+Both message actions and chat command targets are passed:
+1. The message we are working on,
-It is passed the message it was launched from, and the action properties of that message from all the combined actions that ran on it.
+2. The action properties of that message from all the combined (previous) actions that ran on it, and
+3. The Rumble Chat Actor instance itself.

-Here is an example of a message action function, and registering it:
+Here is an example of a message action function, and registering it.
+This message action scans the message for the word "cheese" in its text, and if it's in there, it sends a message back to the user.

 ```
-def eat_some_cheese(message, actor):
+def eat_some_cheese(message, act_props, actor):
     """If a message mentions cheese, eat some cheese

     Args: